githubtraining/introduction-to-github-apps/outline.md

     - https://probot.github.io/apps/
   - What is it?
     - How is a Probot app different from a standard GitHub App?
+    - Permissions
   - Installing your own app

 ---

 ### Building a GitHub App using Probot (basic)

-Activity: Triaging GitHub issues (auto-labler)
+Activity: Triaging GitHub issues (auto-translator)

 - Forming basic API calls and responses
   - REST and GraphQL (course preferences?)